 Review Author: Tony

 The Wilson family head down to their Santa Cruz beachfront for a family getaway.
-Adelaide, the mother, is apprehensive and unnerved due to a past trauma which she has kept hidden from her family.
+Adelaide, the mother, is apprehensive and unnerved because of a past trauma which she has kept hidden from her family.
 While at first putting on a brave face, Adelaide’s nightmares begin to materialize through numerous odd coincidences.
 When a shockingly familiar family appears outside their house that night is when the true horror begins.

 Jordan Peele’s stellar debut, Get Out, was certainly unnerving and undoubtfully fitted into the horror genre but Us, his directorial follow up, is a more clear cut horror filled with numerous scares, heightened tension throughout and shocking imagery.
-Of course, it has plenty of laugh out loud moments and great humour but it never dampens the terrifying nature of the film.
-There’s a home invasion sequence that had me on the edge of my seat and puts the entire horror subgenre to shame with its effectiveness.
+Of course, it has plenty of laughs out loud moments and great humour throughout, but it never dampens the terrifying nature of the film.
+There’s a home invasion sequence that had me on the edge of my seat which puts the entire horror subgenre to shame with its effectiveness.
 While it’s no hard task to scare me, Us had my heart in ribbons and sent shivers up my spine.